Cannabis Trichomes – The Crystal Engine of Flower

 2. Capitate-Sessile Trichomes

-More common than bulbous trichomes, capitate-sessile trichomes have a larger resin head but sit close to the surface with little or no stalk.
+More common than bulbous trichomes, capitate-sessile trichomes have a larger resin head but sit close to the plant surface.
+“Capitate” indicates the roundness and “sessile” means there is little to no stalk.
 These begin to contribute more noticeably to aroma and cannabinoid content, especially as the plant moves deeper into the flowering stage.

 3. Capitate-Stalked Trichomes